 How much are settlement payments?

-Sales tax: Class members can submit to receive 6% sales tax on the value of the total loss vehicle, minus the amount already paid by USAA.
+- Sales tax: Class members can submit a claim to receive 6% sales tax on the value of the total loss vehicle minus the amount USAA already paid.

-Vehicle regulatory fees: Class members can submit to receive a title transfer fee of $15 per vehicle and a vehicle registration fee of $8 per vehicle, minus the amount for each fee already paid by USAA.
+- Vehicle regulatory fees: Class members can submit a claim to receive a title transfer fee of $15 per vehicle and a vehicle registration fee of $8 per vehicle minus the amount for each fee USAA already paid.

 How to claim a class action rebate